Writers strike felt in missing NBC stars, absence of Fox schedule for TV sales pitches

 “I know it’s early,” he said, “but y’all feel free to let loose a little bit.”

+Similarly absent entertainers, Fox leaned heavily on sports for its upfront presentation later Monday, beginning and ending with ex-football star Michael Strahan and wrapping up in barely an hour.

-In advance of Fox’s presentation later Monday, executives talked about upcoming shows, but not when they would appear.
+At an earlier news conference, Fox executives talked about upcoming shows, but not when they would appear.

 “No one has a crystal ball about the duration and impact of the strike,” said Dan Harrison, executive vice president of program planning and content strategy.
 “Once we have a clearer view, we will announce our plans.”